 A round building with a hole in the ceiling you can see the sky through is bound to be a hit with kids and my two are always suitably impressed.
 Access to the Pantheon is free and, outside, there are horse drawn carriages that will keep the kids entertained if you want to indulge a little longer in front of the tomb of Raphael (inside).

 Very close to the Pantheon you will also find another iconic square, Piazza Navona.
 This busy piazza is worth visiting for its beautiful churches and fountain and the kids are likely to love it thanks to a famous toy shop on one of its corners: it sells life size teddies, including giraffes and gorillas!

-There are many reasons kids love St Peter’s and none of them is connected with the spiritual significance of the place.
-The basilica is the biggest in the world (record breaking: done!); the square and main building are an independent state so you cross an international border when entering (one more country visited: tick!) and the colonnade is built in such a way that from certain angles many of the columns seem to disappear (a touch of magic: done!).
+There are many reasons kids love St Peter’s in the Vatican and none of them is connected with the spiritual significance of the place.
+The Basilica is the biggest in the world (record breaking: done!); the square and main building are an independent state so you cross an international border when entering (one more country visited: tick!) and the colonnade is built in such a way that from certain angles many of the columns seem to disappear (a touch of magic: done!).

-Older kids might like the challenge of climbing up to the top of the dome.
+If you are visiting Rome with kids who are a bit older, they might like the challenge of climbing up to the top of the dome.
 The view is rewarding, but the climb is taxing: the staircase becomes increasingly narrow and crowded and should be avoided with very young children.

-Among my favourites is Villa Borghese, which also has Rome zoo, Villa Torlonia, with a gorgeous family-friendly restaurant and Villa Doria Pamphili that offers incredible views over St Peter’s dome
+Among my favourites is Villa Borghese, which also has the Rome Zoo; Villa Torlonia, with its gorgeous family-friendly restaurant; and Villa Doria Pamphili that offers incredible views over St Peter’s Dome.

-And there we have what we think are the best things to do in Rome with kids.
+And there we have what we think are the best kids activities in Rome.
 Between the sights and a great family friendly atmosphere, Rome every time reaffirms itself as one of our favourite places in the world to visit with kids.